croxton/hda-starter-kit/README.md

 </div>
 ```

-If the element contains markup that is manipulated by the component you have created, you can preserve the initial markup state for history restores by using the `hx-history-preserve` attribute.
+If the element contains markup that is manipulated by the component you have created, preserve the initial markup state for history restores by using the `hx-history-preserve` attribute.
 For example, a component matching the `[data-carousel]` selector that uses [Swiper.js](https://swiperjs.com/) to generate a carousel:

 ```html
 <div class="swiper" data-carousel="gallery" hx-history-preserve>